-Jürgen A. Riedelsheimer
+Jürgen A. Riedelsheimer, M.S.

 As I continue on this exciting journey, I invite you to explore my research, join the conversation, and push the boundaries of our understanding of music, cognition, and the remarkable human brain with me.